localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 ## Setup a Serverless project

-Serverless Framework is an open source framework for building, packaging and deploying serverless applications across multiple cloud providers and platforms.
-Using Serverless framework, you can setup your serverless development environment, define your applications as functions and events, and deploy your entire infrastructure to the cloud with a single command.
+Serverless framework is an open-source framework for building, packaging, and deploying serverless applications across multiple cloud providers and platforms.
+Using Serverless framework, you can set up your serverless development environment, define your applications as functions and events, and deploy your entire infrastructure to the cloud with a single command.
 You can use Serverless framework by installing `serverless` framework via `npm`:

 {{< command >}}
 $ npm install -g serverless